jbeck018/howlerops/frontend/AUTH_VISUAL_GUIDE.md

 ```
 ┌─────────────────────────────────────┐
-│  Welcome to SQL Studio              │
+│  Welcome to Howlerops              │
 │  Sign in to sync your data...       │
 ├─────────────────────────────────────┤
 │                                     │